nield/MinimalApiTemplate/README.md

 It also include the following:
 - Redis OutputCaching
+- .Net 8 ExceptionHandlers
-- CorrelationId using HeaderPropagation
+- CorrelationId handling using HeaderPropagation
-- OpenTelemtry with custom metrics
+- OpenTelemetry with custom metrics
-- Integration tests using Testconainters
+- Integration tests using Testcontainers
+- API versioning

 This template is based on [Jason Tyler's Template](https://github.com/jasontaylordev/CleanArchitecture), but contains the list above and uses repositories in command handlers and different unit test and integration test setups.